hicetnunc2000/wuwei/README.md

 **wuwei無為**
 ```
 this serverless applications (off-chain workers) gets data from currencies making use of Chainlink nodes.
-it implements a bride, allowing data to be shared between smart contracts
+it implements a bridge, allowing data to be shared between smart contracts
 and dApps across different blockchains. it intends to bring open source infrastructure to defi
 from an automated and devops perspective.